microsoft/vscode-docs/docs/getstarted/settings.md

   // Unknown vendor specific property.
   "css.lint.unknownVendorSpecificProperties": "ignore",

-  // When using a vendor-specific prefix also include the standard property.
+  // When using a vendor-specific prefix, also include the standard property.
   "css.lint.vendorPrefix": "warning",

   // No unit for zero needed.